doctor-syn/doctor-syn/README.md

 ## rationale

-A set of mathematical syntax transformation tools.
+A computer algebra system for rust.

 This crate is mostly for generating mathematical code at compile time.
 The focus is largely on numerical apprimation of transcendental and